 When asked about your educational background, you should select the highest level of education you have or will have achieved prior to starting your program of choice.
-For example, if you are in the final year of your Bachelor's degree, select Bachelor's Degree / Equivalent as this is your anticipated level of education (by the time you are admitted, should you be admitted).
+For example, if you are in the final year of your Bachelor's degree, select Bachelor's Degree / Equivalent as this is your anticipated level of education (by the time you are/might be admitted).

 How much is the application fee?

 The on-line application fee is $160.12 (non-refundable) which is payable by credit card when submitting your application on the web.